joevbruno/react-training/Intro.md

 ```

 Both buttons are using JSX.
 Not bad right?
 A couple of things to note:
-+ Remember, this is Javascript. `class` is a keyword, so instead we need to use `className`.
++ Remember, this is Javascript.
+You're writing your HTML (as JSX) in a `.jsx` or `.js` file not a `.html`. `class` is a keyword in Javascript, so instead we need to use `className`.
 HTML attributes that are two words (like SVG's stroke-width) are written using camelCase (strokeWidth because stroke-width isn't a valid way to write a Javascript variable)
 + `id`, `className` and any other HTML attribute are `props`.
 In other words, they form an `object` of options that is passed to the function that creates the button element.
 + `<button>` and `<Button>` are different.
 Elements that begin with a lowercase word are treated as HTML elements.
 Capitalized elements are treated as React components.
-+ JSX can appear anywhere inside of a .js or .jsx file.
++ JSX can appear anywhere inside of a .js or .jsx file, not just the `render` method - though any method that returns actual JSX usually beings with `render` (like `renderButton`), but only as a matter of preference and communication.
+It isn't a requirement.
 + You can add event handlers directly to JSX elements:  `<button onClick={this.handleOnClick}>My Button</button>`.
 A listener is automatically created.
 + `{` in JSX means, "I want to write Javascript here".
 Any singular Javascript expression will work.
 That means that `if` won't work, but `ternary` expressions will or if you have a callback, you can use `if` inside of the callback.
++ if you see double mustaches like this `{{ }}`, the outer set is saying, "This is Javascript", and the inner set is the standard outer brackets of a Javascript object.

-If you really want to see what this is all transpiling to, you can [here](https://jsx-live.now.sh/)
+If you really want to see what JSX is actually transpiling to (we do automatically using [Babel](https://babeljs.io/)), you can see that [here](https://jsx-live.now.sh/)

 We're almost ready to see it action, but the last thing to briefly cover before writing our first real React component is ES6.

 ## ES6 Intro
-Ecmascript is the official version of Javascript.
+[Ecmascript](https://www.ecma-international.org/publications/standards/Ecma-262.htm) is the official version of Javascript.
 Beginning in 2015, they made the decision to release yearly upgrades to the Javascript language itself.
-It had been YEARS since Javascript had any real changes.
+It had been **YEARS** since Javascript had any real changes.
 Thus, ES6 or ES2015 (same thing) came STUFFED with tons of new features.
-Since we are now past 2015, there has been another offical release (ES7 or ES2016) and ES8 is due in Jan.
+Since we are now past 2015, there has been another official release (ES7 or ES2016) and ES8 is due in Jan.
 2017;
 however, these latter two releases only include a handful of changes.
 ES2015 contains over 20.
 It's important to recognize that these changes are not part of a library.
 This is official Javascript, and is the recommended way of writing Javascript going forward.
-Here are a few of the new features or syntax differences you should be aware of:
+Also, we don't really need to worry about Browser compatibility because Babel's transpiling it down to ES5 or ES3.
+That means we could support all the way back to IE6 or IE8 if we had to do so.
+In other words, we can freely write modern or even futuristic Javascript now without worry about Browser compatibility or running of to [CanIUse](http://caniuse.com/).

-First, let me say that if you are wondering, "How do I write this in ES6?", checkout [Lebab](http://lebab.io/try-it) and conversely, the Babel [REPL](http://babeljs.io/repl/).
+Finally, let me say that if you are wondering, "How do I write this in ES6?", checkout [Lebab](http://lebab.io/try-it) and conversely, the Babel [REPL](http://babeljs.io/repl/).
 These are great places to play.

 Now on to the good stuff: